Beach Town in a Forest

 A famous quote from the 1953 novel The Go-Between by British author L.P.Hartley, “The past is a foreign country, they do things differently there” guides activities of the Pine Knoll Shores History Committee.

-The History Committee meets monthly, usually on the first Mondays at 1:00 PM at Town Hall in Pine Knoll Shores.
+The History Committee meets monthly, usually on the first Mondays at 10:00AM at the A.C.
+Hall Municipal Building (town hall) in Pine Knoll Shores.
 To be certain of date and time, call 252-247-4353 x 10.
 You are invited to join us!

 Interested?
 Read On.